L42i/SCKinect/doc/docs/components/kinect-ugen.md

 !!! note "Performance Considerations"
     - The `netInputSize` parameter significantly affects performance.
 Smaller sizes (like "-1x128") are faster but less accurate.
-    - The CUDA and CUDAKDE pipelines require a NVIDIA GPU but provide much better performance than the CPU pipeline.
+    - The CUDA and CUDAKDE pipelines require a NVIDIA GPU but provide slightly better performance than the CPU pipeline.
     - Multi-person tracking (`maxPeople` > 1) requires more GPU resources.

 See the [Getting Started](../getting-started.md) guide for more examples of how to use these parameters.